Myna Umaiban: Personal life

 Her husband Sunil K Faisal is a senior manager in Kozhikode District Co-operative Bank.
 They have two children.

 Literary career

-Maina started writing when she was eight or nine years old.
+Myna started writing when she was eight or nine years old.
 After seeing a play in school, she wrote a play first.
 Later, the plays were performed with the help of friends and relatives.
 Maina, who started writing poetry while studying in the eighth grade, started writing short stories during her degree studies.
 Attending the Basheer Memorial Short Story Workshop at Nehru College, Kanhangad inspired her to focus more on writing.
 Her first novel Chandanagramam has been shortlisted in the Mathrubhumi Novel Competition.

-Maina writes articles and stories on environmental, women and social issues in many periodicals.
+Myna writes articles and stories on environmental, women and social issues in many periodicals.